MBTI Step III Instrument: Examining Effective Use of Perception and Judgement (Day 1 Training Summary)

 I am in Portland, Maine learning about the recently released MBTI Step III Instrument.
 It is conceptually similar to the MBTI I and the MBTI II tools in that it is based on the work of Carl Jung and Isabel Briggs Myers regarding the identification psychological preferences.
 However what is different about the new Level III Indicator is that it focuses on type development.
 Specifically, how effectively does an individual use his preferred perception and judgment functions and how well can he/she incorporate non-preferred perception and judgment functions, when necessary, to achieve success and satisfaction in life.

-There is a finite amount of mental energy that one has available to take in information (perception) and draw conclusions about those perceptionspreferences (judgment).
+There is a finite amount of mental energy that one has available to take in information (perception) and draw conclusions about those perceptions (judgment).
 How that energy is allocated, according to type theory, is based on psychological preferences.
 The dominant function has access to the most abundant and readily available energy, followed by the auxiliary or assisting function, then the tertiary or third function, and lastly the inferior or 4th function (everyone uses all of the functions: sensing, intuition, thinking and feeling but at different levels of frequency and competence, hence the terms: dominant, auxiliary and so on).
 Effective use of type preferences insofar as perception and judgment are concerned is often dependent on both the opportunity to use a a natural function and support from the environment to foster it’s development.

 According to type development theory, “good type development” is comfort and effectiveness in the processes that come most naturally to your verified type AND the ability to use the processes that go against one’s natural tendencies.
 Knowing which process is most adaptive to the task and the ability to shift among preferred and non-preferred functions is also critical.
 There is an overall satisfaction with life that is a byproduct of being able to use perception and judgment competently.
 On the other hand, ineffective type development is like a caricature of a given type, a distortion of one’s strengths and the prominent display of one’s weaknesses.
 It is also the tendency to blame others for circumstances for failures or unhappiness and perhaps stress, dissatisfaction, and poor performance in daily life are present.